raizam/vue-shared/README.md

 ```

-2. Install vue-shared: `npm i vue-shared`, import and assign a shared instance to a Vue instance.
+3. import vue-shared and assign a shared instance to a Vue instance.

 ```javascript
 import Vue from 'vue'